kcExperts/CPP-Bazaar/Multiplayer/ScratchChatScreen/README.md

 ## TODO

 - Fix
-    [ ] Figure out what is going on with centering of textures and destination rectangles [ ] Ensure animations are not tied to FPS
+    - [ ] Figure out what is going on with centering of textures and destination rectangles
+    - [ ] Ensure animations are not tied to FPS
+    - [ ] Fix Dragging Breaking Everything

 - GUI
     - [x] Create window